1998code/SwiftNEWKit/README.md

 ]
 ```

-i18n Sample Available in v```3.9.7```
+i18n (Native Translation) Sample Available in v```3.9.7```

 <img width="249" alt="CleanShot 2023-01-02 at 17 58 49@2x" src="https://user-images.githubusercontent.com/54872601/210216593-5b9aaf46-5684-48d2-994e-831e5d421f76.png">

 ## Developer Note
-- Please report bugs in Issues section.
+- Please report bugs in the Issues section.
 - If you want to discuss future roadmap or contribution, please find on Discussions.

 ## FAQ
 Q1.
 Why did the sheet not popup/show loading/show blank?<br />
 A1.
-Firstly, be sure the latest version in json is matching your app version.
-If you are using data.json locally, please check ```,``` is missing or any typo that casue the json no longer valid.
-If you are using remote data (e.g. Firebase), make sure the json structure is the same as the example.<br />
+Firstly, be sure the latest version in JSON is matching your app version.
+If you are using data.json locally, please check ```,``` is missing or if any typo causes the JSON to no longer be valid.
+If you are using remote data (e.g. Firebase), make sure the JSON structure is the same as the example.<br />
 Q2.
 How can I contribute to the project?<br />
 A2.
 Simply pull a request, and someone will review your code.
 If everything is okay, your changes will be merged and reflected in the next minor version.<br />
 Q3.
 Can I use it in Educational (includ.
-Student's Homework, Class's demo) or NGO or Commerical Project?<br />
+Student's Homework, Class's demo) or NGO or Commerical Projects?<br />
 A3.
 YES.
-This project is under license of MIT.
+This project is under the license of MIT.
 Feel free to use it :)

 ## License
 MIT